When to Refinance

 As you can see in the example above, James would have saved over $18,000 just in interest by refinancing to a shorter term.
 When it comes to changing terms, the key here in knowing when is it good to refinance a mortgage is determining whether it’s more important for you to have lower monthly payments right now or to save money overall.

 Homeowners today often need to have excellent credit, excellent income, and excellent equity.
 But how does equity affect when to refinance your house?
-Depending on whether you’re refinancing with a VA, FHA, or conventional loan, the amount of equity you have built up will affect whether or not you need PMI (private mortgage insurance).
+If you have a conventional loan, the amount of equity you have built up will affect whether or not you need PMI (private mortgage insurance).
 For example, having 20 percent equity will exempt you from having to pay PMI in most cases.
-But if you do have to pay PMI, this may offset the savings you would have.
+But if you do have to pay PMI, this may offset the savings you would get.
 It’s also important to note that some lenders may not approve a borrower for a refinance if they are upside-down in their mortgage.
 Simply speak with a variety of lenders in order to know if your situation fits into a program they offer.

 The amount of equity you have in your home will also affect how much extra you can borrow in a cash-out refinance.
-In a VA cash-out refinance, you can borrow up to 100 percent LTV (depending on the lender).
-That means that if you have $20,000 in equity on a $200,000 home, your refinance could give you $180,000 for what you have left to pay on your home while you could borrow up to that $20,000 as cash in your pocket to pay off other expenses.
+In a VA cash-out refinance, you can, depending on the lender, borrow up to 100 percent LTV (minus any closing costs you want to finance into the loan).
+That means that if you have $20,000 in equity on a $200,000 home, your refinance could give you $20,000 as cash in your pocket to pay off other expenses, as long as you are willing to pay the closing costs up front.

 Refinancing Closing Costs

 Closing costs for a refinance can amount to a few thousand dollars, making closing costs one of the main reasons why homeowners hesitate to refinance.
-Like discussed above, an early break-even point could make paying closing costs worth the amount you would save.
+Like discussed above, an early breakeven point could make paying closing costs worth it because of the amount you would save.
 Let’s take a look at the typical closing costs you would pay in a VA refinance:

 - Discount points